julianthome/autorex/README.md

 # Maven Integration

 `autorex` is available on maven central.
-One can integrate it by using the following dependency in the `pom.xml` file.
+You can integrate it by using the following dependency in the `pom.xml` file.
 Note, that the maven releases do not necessarily contain the newest changes that are available in the repository.
 The maven releases are kept in sync with the tagged